2012 Angolan general election

 General elections were held in Angola on 31 August 2012 to elect the President and National Assembly.
-During campaigning, the opposition UNITA and its offshoot CASA-CE accused and criticised the government of corruption and called for greater transparency; this also led to protests and arrests the day before the election.
 These were the first elections after the new 2010 constitution was instituted.
+During campaigning, the opposition UNITA and its offshoot CASA-CE accused and criticised the government of corruption and called for greater transparency; this led to protests and arrests the day before the election.

 Background

-While UNITA accepted the result of the National Assembly elections in 1992, it rejected that of the presidential elections, alleging fraud.
-The party then resumed the civil war, though its MPs still took their seats in the National Assembly.
-As a result, the second round of the presidential elections were not held, nor were the legislative elections due at regular intervals in accordance with the 1992 constitution.
+While UNITA accepted the result of the National Assembly elections in 1992, it rejected that of the 1992 presidential elections, alleging fraud.
+UNITA then resumed the civil war, though its MPs still took their seats in the National Assembly.
+As a result, the second round of the presidential elections were not held, nor were the parliamentary elections due at regular intervals in accordance with the 1992 constitution.
 The civil war came to an end in 2002, following the death of UNITA's leader Jonas Savimbi in an ambush.
-The MPLA still refused to hold the second round of the presidential election, but organised legislative elections in 2008.
-The MPLA's resultant majority allowed it to adopt a new constitution in 2010, abolishing the direct election of the president.
-The constitution stipulated that legislative elections would be held at intervals of five years and that the leader of the party that received the most votes would become president.
+The ruling MPLA still refused to hold the second round of the presidential election, but organised parliamentary elections in 2008.

+The MPLA's resultant majority allowed it to adopt a new 2010 constitution, which abolished the direct election of the president.
+The constitution stipulated that parliamentary elections would be held at intervals of five years and that the leader of the party that received the most votes would become president.
 The expectation of all parties was that this would lead to the endurance of the dominant party system.

 Electoral system

 At the time of the election, the National Assembly had 220 seats, of which 130 were elected from closed lists by proportional representation and the remaining 90 elected in 18 five-seat constituencies.
 Process required that following the election, the leader of the largest party would become president.
 Voters had to be at least 18 years old and not have an undischarged bankruptcy or criminal conviction.
 Candidates had to be at least 35 years old.

-The president is elected by first-past-the-post double simultaneous vote for the same term as the assembly, and may serve a maximum of two terms.
-Each participating party nominates a presidential candidate as top of its list, who must be clearly identified on the ballot paper.
-The top candidate of the party receiving the most votes is elected president in accordance with the 2010 constitution.
+In accordance with the 2010 constitution the president was elected by first-past-the-post double simultaneous vote for the same term as the assembly, to serve a maximum of two terms.
+Each participating party nominated a presidential candidate as top of its list, clearly identified on the ballot paper.
+The top candidate of the party receiving the most votes was elected president.

-Over 10,000 voting centres were opened from 7:00-18:00, while the day was declared a national holiday.
+Over 10,000 voting centres were opened from 07:00-18:00, while the day was declared a national holiday.